 - Put the halved tomatoes, chopped arugula, diced red onion, basil leaves, and avocado chunks into a large mixing bowl.

-- In a small bowl, whisk the vinegar, olive oil, maple syrup, garlic, Italian seasonings, salt, pepper, and lemon juice until well combined.
+- In a small bowl, whisk the vinegar, olive oil, maple syrup, lemon juice, garlic, Italian seasonings, salt, and pepper until well combined.
 Pour the dressing over the tomato salad.
 Gently mix the salad until the dressing has been evenly distributed.
 Garnish with fresh basil.

 - It's best to make this salad right before you want to serve it.
 If you prep it too early, the juice from the tomatoes will make the arugula soggy and the avocados will turn brown.